 Action

-Configures the SPI related statements.
+Configures the SPI mode and pins.

 Syntax for software SPI

-CONFIG SPI = SOFT, DIN = PIN, DOUT = PIN , SS = PIN|NONE, CLOCK = PIN , SPIIN=value
+CONFIG SPI|SPISOFT = SOFT, DIN = PIN, DOUT = PIN , SS = PIN|NONE, CLOCK = PIN , SPIIN=value , MODE=mode, SPEED=speed, SETUP=setup , EXTENDED=ext

 Syntax for hardware SPI

-CONFIG SPI = HARD, INTERRUPT=ON|OFF, DATA ORDER = LSB|MSB , MASTER = YES|NO , POLARITY = HIGH|LOW , PHASE = 0|1, CLOCKRATE = 4|16|64|128 , NOSS=1|0 , SPIIN=value
+CONFIG SPI1 = HARD, INTERRUPT=ON|OFF, DATA_ORDER = LSB|MSB , MASTER = YES|NO , POLARITY = HIGH|LOW , PHASE = 0|1, CLOCKRATE = 4|16|64|128 , NOSS=1|0 , SPIIN=value

-Remarks
+Remarks software SPI

 SPI |

-SOFT for software emulation of SPI, this allows you to choose the PINS to use.
+SOFT for software emulation of SPI, this allows you to choose the pins to use.
 Only works in master mode.

 HARD for the internal SPI hardware, that will use fixed pins of the microprocessor. |